 Traditionally, the way to access the credibility of a third-person endorsement was through PR.
 You’d hire a PR agent or publicist, pay them a monthly fee, and then would hope that they were good enough at pitching to the media that some publication would cover your story and publish your photos.

-When done extremely well, which requires the right combination of great images/story and a savvy/connected publicist, the pitch gets knocked out of the ballpark and your photos end up on the cover of Arch Digest or Verandah.
+When done extremely well, which requires the right combination of great images/story and a savvy/connected publicist, the pitch gets knocked out of the ballpark and your photos end up on the cover of Arch Digest or Veranda.

 When not successful, you get nothing but the bill.